TatheerHussain/nlpprohectnov2021/README.md

+# This work is still in phase-1, full code and data will be uploaded after publication

-# Hate-Speech Detection using Roman-Urdu
+# Hate-Speech Detection using pure Roman-Urdu
 > The idea is to create a new hate speech detection in roman URDU language, that could out perform current systems out there
 > urdu-roman here means we need to remove the roman-hindi words from our urdu corpus